Frequently asked questions

 Is Ad Standards a government body?

 Ad Standards is not a government body.
 It is the secretariat for the Ad Standards Community Panel and the Ad Standards Industry Jury.
 Ad Standards is governed by a Board of Directors and is funded by a levy.

 How many complaints must be received before Ad Standards will investigate an advertisement?

-Are all complaints forwarded to the Ad Standards Community Panel?
+Are all complaints forwarded to the Community Panel?

 Not all complaints are forwarded to the Community Panel.
 Some complaints are not in Ad Standards' jurisdiction, some ads complained about have been considered previously, some are about an issue which the Community Panel consistently dismisses, or belongs to another organisation's charter.

 Why can't I lodge an anonymous complaint?

-How are decisions of the Ad Standards Community Panel made?
+How are decisions of the Community Panel made?

-The Community Panel considers complaints in light of all of the Codes and Initiatives.
+The Community Panel considers complaints in light of all of the Codes and Initiatives administered by Ad Standards.
 It meets twice a month to consider complaints and reaches its decision by way of simple majority.
 In the event of a tied vote, the Chair has a casting vote.
-The position of Chair is rotated among Community Panel members on a meeting by meeting basis.
+The position of Chair is rotated among Community Panel members on a monthly basis.

-What happens when complaints about an advertisement are upheld by the Ad Standards Community Panel?
+What happens when complaints about an advertisement are upheld by the Community Panel?

-What if I don't agree with the Ad Standards Community Panel decision?
+What if I don't agree with the Community Panel decision?

-If people who originally complained about an advertisement or the advertiser are unhappy about a Community Panel determination regarding a particular advertisement, they may ask for a review of the determination.
+If people who originally complained about an advertisement prior to the determination or the advertiser are unhappy about a Community Panel determination regarding a particular advertisement, they may be able to ask for a review of the determination.

 The Industry Jury provides a competitor complaint resolution service.
-It is designed to determine complaints involving issues of truth, accuracy and legality of advertising under Section 1 of the AANA Code of Ethics on a user pays cost recovery basis.
+It is designed to consider complaints involving issues of truth, accuracy and legality of advertising under Section 1 of the AANA Code of Ethics on a user pays cost recovery basis.
 It comprises variable panels of lawyers appointed on a case-by-case basis from a register of lawyers experienced in advertising and/or competition and consumer law, maintained by Ad Standards.

 What type of ads are complained about the most?